Youth Violence Prevention Initiative

 To reduce youth violence and the risk factors that contribute to it.

-Starting in 2015, the Foundation will focus its YVP grants on the following:
+The Foundation focuses its YVP grants on the following:

 - Geographies – lower-income and higher-crime areas of Allegheny County, PA; Boston, MA; Cleveland, OH; and Martin and St. Lucie Counties, FL

 - Populations – within those geographies, proven-risk and higher-risk youth and youth adults (see graphic below)

 - Strategies – proposals with clear and measurable objectives for serving those populations through one or more of the following strategies:

 - working with clients in multiple settings, including, one-on-one, peer group, family, school, and/or community

 - using the Foundation’s grants as leverage to attract other public and private resources

 - implementing and expanding researched practices and evidence-based programs; increasing the non-profit’s evaluation capacity and accountability in order to determine effectiveness

 The Foundation considers proposals for programs, projects, and coalitions and collaboratives.
 The Foundation awards 6-10 grants per year and grants range from $25,000 to $75,000.
 The Foundation occasionally makes two- or three-year commitments.